 Once the budget is determined for a local area in step 1, the NDOL Commissioner, in consultation with Commissioner of the Nebraska Department of Education, must determine the appropriate cost allocation methodology to be applied to required one stop partners in the local area, consistent with the Federal cost principles permitted under the Uniform Guidance, to fund the infrastructure costs budget.
 In determining each required one stop partner's proportionate share of infrastructure costs, consideration must be given to the costs of administration of the one-stop delivery system for purposes not related to one-stop centers for each partner (such as costs associated with maintaining the local board or information technology systems), as well as the statutory requirements for each partner program, the required one stop partner's ability to fulfill such requirements, and all other applicable legal requirements.
-Consideration may also be given to the extent to which the required one stop partners in the local area have agreed in determining the proportionate shares, including any agreements of the negotiating process provided by the local board.
+Consideration may also be given to the extent to which the required one stop partners in the local area have agreed in determining the proportionate shares, including any agreements reached at the local level by one or more partners, as well as any other materials or documents of the negotiating process provided by the local board.